Main content

 Since it describes a vector’s direction without regard to its length, it’s useful to have the unit vector readily accessible.
 We’ll see this come in handy once we start to work with forces in the next section.

-For any given vector u, with, vector, on top, its unit vector (written as u, with, hat, on top) is calculated as follows:
+For any given vector u, its unit vector (written as u^) is calculated as follows:

 In other words, to normalize a vector, simply divide each component by its magnitude.
 This is pretty intuitive.
 Say a vector is of length 5.
 Well, 5 divided by 5 is 1.
 So, looking at our right triangle, we then need to scale the hypotenuse down by dividing by 5.
 In that process the sides shrink, divided by 5 as well.